-If you are 62 years of age or older, a Home Equity Conversion Mortgage (HECM), commonly referred to as a reverse mortgage, can make it easier and more affordable to buy a home that better fits your life, without having to take on monthly mortgage payments.* (Of course, you’ll still be responsible for paying property taxes and the required homeowners’ insurance.)
-Currently, Certainty Home Loans offers HECM financing in Alabama, Colorado, Florida, Georgia, Maryland, Oklahoma, South Carolina, Texas, Virginia and Washington D.C.
+If you are 62 years of age or older, a Home Equity Conversion Mortgage (HECM), commonly referred to as a reverse mortgage, can make it easier and more affordable to buy a home that better suits your lifestyle, without having to take on monthly mortgage payments.* (Of course, you’ll still be responsible for paying property taxes and the required homeowners’ insurance.)
+Currently, Certainty Home Loans offers HECM financing in Alabama, Colorado, Florida, Georgia, Kansas, North Carolina, Oklahoma, South Carolina and Texas,

 A HECM can be used to purchase or refinance an owner-occupied home, giving you more options to: